SLG64/SLG64s-Undertale-Deltarune-Engine/README.md

 Here is my list of things that need to be done, that will come out later on.

  ### Souls
- I need to finish the Bravery Soul, Deltatraveller's Patience Soul, and the Perseverance Soul.
+ I need to finish the Bravery Soul, Deltatraveller's Patience Soul, and Grazing Souls.
 I do plan on adding Accelerating types for most of the souls, just in case.
 I will also make any extra soul types that I find and take intrest into.

  ### Player
  Frisk and Kris, both for Undertale and Deltarune games.
 I also need to implement Susie and Ralsei for Kris.